Greek paddle used to strike at the bare buttocks of a freshman in Fraternity Houses

 I would dispute that, for two reasons.

-First – Perhaps the reason why fraternities breed so many leaders is simple – they really aren’t leader material, only made to look so.
+First – Perhaps the reason why fraternities breed so many leaders is simple – they really aren’t leader material.
+They are only made to look like leaders.
 America is the only country whose political and business leaders have created a business and governance model that virtually guarantees collapse every fifty years.
 No fewer than twice within a span of a century, they have managed to bring the American economy to it’s knees and brought down along with it, that of the world as a whole.
 Real leaders wouldn’t let such things happen.

 Second – Fraternities have helped to create an old-boy network, perched on an impregnable fortress of patronage and greed.
 They have actually stifled innovation and aided in the widening of income disparity.

-Only a fraternity could have sent a George W. Bush to the White House.
+Only a fraternity could have sent a nincompoop like George W. Bush to the White House.